votacuong/vi-cms/README.md

 **How is using?**
 1. Build Content Management System
-2. Build MarketPlace system
+2. Build MarketPlace System
-3. Build E-Commerece system
+3. Build E-Commerece System
-4. Build E-Learning system
+4. Build E-Learning System
-5. Build your custom system
+5. Build your custom System